michaelgwelch/loominate.net/_posts/2012-03-07-what-is-abstract-algebra.md

   - abstract algebra
   - modern algebra
 ---
-I've recently begun a study of abstract algebra (also known as modern algebra) using the text&nbsp;&nbsp;[A Book of Abstract Algebra][1] by Charles C. Pinter.
+I've recently begun a study of abstract algebra (also known as modern algebra) using the text[A Book of Abstract Algebra][1] by Charles C. Pinter.

  [1]: http://www.amazon.com/Book-Abstract-Algebra-Edition-Mathematics/dp/0486474178/ref=sr_1_1?ie=UTF8&qid=1330805123&sr=8-1
 <!--more-->

 I'll give you a brief introduction to abstract algebra by way of an example.
 I will write two simple proofs.
 The first is a proof about addition of real numbers.
 The second is a proof about the exclusive or operation on Boolean[^f1] values.
 The proofs will attempt to prove similar looking things, however, the initial proofs will look completely different from one another.
 Then I'll identify some common traits about the two "[algebraic structures][2]" and show you how the same proof can be applied to both problems.
-This is one of the things abstract algebra is about: identifying common traits between different "algebraic structures".
+This is one of the things abstract algebra is about: identifying common traits between different algebraic structures.

 ## Addition of Reals